rubyreferences/rubyref/builtin/types/enumerable.md

 (1..10).select { |n| n.odd? }   #=> [1, 3, 5, 7, 9]
 ```

-Also, lot of Ruby classes that are not `Enumerable` by themselves (like
+Also, many Ruby classes that are not `Enumerable` by themselves (like
 `String`) provide methods which return `Enumerator` (see below), which
 is also `Enumerable`, and can be processed in the same manner: